Contact us 0300 303 3989

 Very occasionally there can be side effects such as blood collecting in the scrotum, infection or hard lumps forming on the testicles caused by sperm leaking from the cut tubes and reacting with the body’s immune system.
 Very rarely, the tubes can join back together causing the man to become fertile again.

 Women who have been sterilised will still have periods and the same hormone levels as before.
 Eggs are still released by the ovaries but these are now absorbed back into the body.
 There should be no change in sex drive or ability to have sex and you can begin having sex again when you feel ready.
-Additional contraception should be used up to 3 months after the operation.
-Your doctor will be able to advise you about this.
-Most women are discharged from hospital on the same day as their surgery and are ready to return to work 5 days afterwards.

-There is a low risk of side effects from female sterilisation such as internal bleeding or infection from the surgery.
+There is a low risk of side effects from female sterilisation, such as internal bleeding or infection from the surgery.
 There is also a small risk of ectopic pregnancy (where a foetus begins to grow in the fallopian tube) if the surgery hasn’t worked properly.

 Pros & Cons